beckettkev/Goldfish/README.md

 ```node
 npm install goldfish-search --save
 ```
-You will then need to satify the dependencies:
+You will then need to install the dependencies:
 ```node
 npm install
 ```